 Our Company and the Selling Shareholder in consultation with the Book Running Lead Manager, allocate up to 60% of the QIB Portion to Anchor Investors on a discretionary basis in accordance with the SEBI ICDR Regulations.
-One-third of the Anchor Investor Portion shall be reserved for domestic Mutual Funds, subject to valid Bids being received from domestic Mutual Funds at or above the Anchor Investor Allocation Price.
-In the event of under-subscription in the Anchor Investor Portion, the remaining Equity Shares shall be added to the QIB Portion.
+One -third of the Anchor Investor Portion shall be reserved for domestic Mutual Funds, subject to valid Bids being received from domestic Mutual Funds at or above the Anchor Investor Allocation Price.
+In the event of under -subscription in the Anchor Investor Portion, the remaining Equity Shares shall be added to the QIB Portion.
 Further, 5% of the Net QIB Portion shall be available for allocation on a proportionate basis to Mutual Funds only, and the remainder of the QIB Portion shall be available for allocation on a proportionate basis to all QIB Bidders (other than Anchor Investors), including Mutual Funds, subject to valid Bids being received at or above the Offer Price.
-However, if the aggregate demand from Mutual Funds is less than 5% of the Net QIB Portion, the balance Equity Shares available for allocation to the Net QIB Portion, the balance Equity Shares available for allocation to the Net QIB Portion, the balance Equity Shares available for allocated to the Net QIB Portion, the balance Equity Shares available for allocated to the Net QIB Portion and allocated proportionately to the QIB Bidders (other than Anchor Investors) in proportion to their Bids.
-For further details, please refer section titled "Offer Procedure" beginning on page 329 of this Red Herring Prospectus.
+However, if the aggregate demand from Mutual Funds is less than 5% of the Net QIB Portion and allocated proportionately to the QIB Bidders (other than Anchor Investors) in proportion to their Bids.
+For further details, please refer section titled "Offer Procedure" beginning on page 326 of this Draft Red Herring Prospectus.